-- 1. Start ColorWise Pro Tools and click Color Editor. - Choose Simulation from the View menu, select the simulation profile to edit, and then click Select.
+- 1. Start ColorWise Pro Tools and click Color Editor. - 2.
+Choose Simulation from the View menu, select the simulation profile to edit, and then click Select.

-NOTE: You can also open the Profile Manager, select a simulation profile, and then click Edit.
+Another method is to open the Profile Manager, select a simulation profile, and click Edit.